Banner Health

 • Bleeding near the puncture site

-Discuss any concerns you have with your doctor before the spinal tap procedure.
+Discuss any concerns with your doctor before the procedure.

-• Tell your doctor if you are not feeling well or have a fever as your spinal tap may need to be rescheduled
+• Let your doctor know if you feel unwell or have a fever, as your spinal tap may need to be rescheduled.

-• Make sure to bring someone with you the day of the procedure as you cannot drive for 24 hours
+• Bring someone with you on the day of the procedure since you will not be able to drive for 24 hours.

-During the spinal tap procedure, your doctor will have you lie on your side and may have you bring your knees toward your chest.
-Once the area on your back is sterile, you will be given a local anesthetic.
-A needle will then be placed in between two vertebrae into the spinal canal.
-While a spinal tap is not painful, you may feel pressure or discomfort or get a headache.
-Once the fluid is drawn, the opening will be covered with a bandage.
+During the procedure, your doctor will have you lie on your side and may ask you to bring your knees toward your chest.
+After sterilizing the area, you will receive local anesthesia to numb the site.
+A needle is inserted between two vertebrae into the spinal canal to collect spinal fluid for testing.
+While the procedure is not typically painful, you may feel pressure, discomfort or get a headache.
+Once the sample is collected, the site is covered with a bandage.